JorgeCrackXD/taller-cantu-auth/README.md

-# taller-cantu-api
+# taller-cantu-auth
-This is gonna be the Backend API for the taller cantu webpage
+This is gonna be the users AUTH microservice of Taller Cantu Infraestructure